’Fête Joyeuse’ Oil on Canvas Painting by James Pichette, 1953

 Toggle menu

-This item is located in our warehouse.
+This item is located in our Showroom.

 To view items in our showroom, visit us Monday - Friday 10-6pm and Saturday 11-5pm.
 No appointment is needed.
 See more information on our Showroom location and hours here.
 Virtual viewings available.